pvanallen/delft-ai-toolkit/README.md

 ## Description
 ![system diagram](https://www.philvanallen.com/wp-content/uploads/2018/01/Pasted_Image_1_16_18__3_50_PM.jpg?resize=640%2C350)

-The Delft AI Toolkit is a system for designing smart things.
+The Delft AI Toolkit a system for designing smart things.
 It provides a visual authoring environment that incorporates machine learning, cognitive APIs, and other AI approaches, behavior trees, and data flow to create smart behavior in autonomous devices.

 The goal of this project is to develop an approach to authoring AI that enables designers to easily and iteratively prototype smart things.
 This approach includes the ability to Wizard-of-Oz AI behaviors and simulate physical hardware in 3D, and then migrate these simulations to working prototypes that use machine learning and real hardware.